indieweb/wordpress-micropub/readme.md

 $resp defaults to null.
 If the return value is non-null, it should be an associative array that is encoded as JSON and will be returned in place of the normal micropub response.

-`disable_micropub_auth( $boolean )`
+`enable_micropub_auth( $boolean )`

-If this filter returns true the authentication functions built into the plugin are disabled.
+If this filter returns true the authentication functions built into the plugin are enabled.
 By default, this is disabled if the IndieAuth Plugin is installed.
-By default it will return false which loads the built-in IndieAuth client.
+By default it will return true which loads the built-in IndieAuth client.

 `indieauth_scopes( $scopes )`